Homotopy invariance of Nisnevich sheaves with Milnor-Witt transfers: Homotopy invariance

 \section{Homotopy invariance}

 In this section we show, following \cite[Proof of Theorem 2.1]{hty-inv} and \cite{Dru14}, how homotopy invariance of the sheaves $\scrF_\Zar$ and $\scrF_\Nis$ follows from the excision theorems along with injectivity for local schemes.
-Throughout this section, $\scrF$ will denote a homotopy invariant presheaf with $MW$-transfers and $X\in\Sm_k$ will denote a smooth irreducible $k$-scheme with generic point $\eta\colon \Spec k(X)\to X$.
+Throughout this section $\scrF$ will denote a homotopy invariant presheaf with $\rmMW$-transfers, and $X\in\Sm_k$ will denote a smooth irreducible $k$-scheme with generic point $\eta\colon \Spec(k(X))\to X$.
+Write $K\defeq k(X)$ for the function field of $X$.